- Ask your insurer for specifics about your coverage away from home.

 - Your plan should cover you for emergency care, and should pay a reasonable amount towards the cost of such care.
 And all non-grandfathered health plans are required to limit your cost-sharing (deductible, copays, coinsurance) to the plan’s in-network amounts, even if the emergency room care is out-of-network.

-- HOWEVER, and this is a big caveat, there is nothing in federal law that prevents the out-of-network emergency room and/or physicians from sending the patient a bill for whatever portion of of their charges are above the amount that the insurer considers reasonable.
+- HOWEVER — and this is a big caveat — prior to 2022, there is nothing in federal law that prevents the out-of-network emergency room and/or physicians from sending the patient a bill for whatever portion of their charges are above the amount that the insurer considers reasonable.
 This is in addition to the cost-sharing required by the patient’s health plan.
 Some states have implemented rules to protect consumers from balance billing in emergency situations, although this varies considerably from one state to another.
-But Congress is considering legislation in 2019 that would prevent surprise balance billing nationwide.
+But federal rules take effect in 2022 that protect consumers from surprise balance billing in emergency situations.

-- And there is no standard definition of what constitutes an emergency.
+- There is no standard definition of what constitutes an emergency.
 Insurers can and do dispute the emergency nature of medical care, even if it’s provided in an emergency room.
 If the out-of-network care is not considered an emergency and your health plan doesn’t cover out-of-network care (HMOs and EPOs generally never cover non-emergency out-of-network care), you can expect to have to pay the full cost yourself.
+But you also have the opportunity to appeal an adverse decision that your health insurer makes, so don’t give up just because the initial determination from your insurer is that the situation wasn’t an emergency.

 Some people purchase supplemental coverage to offset some of the potential costs that could be incurred if a medical situation arises while in another state: